zieka/reproducible_research_project2/PA2.md

-# Severe Weather Events and Their Effects on Population Health and Economic Impact"
+# Severe Weather Events and Their Effects on Population Health and Economic Impact
 ## Kyle Scully
 ### August 23, 2014